i32ropie/lol/README.md

 # Getting Started

+## IMPORTANT

+This is outdated.
+I'll update it as soon as possible.
+Stay tunned :)

 First of all, this bot is running in Python 3 so you need to install it and also pip for installing the modules.
 ```bash
 sudo apt-get install python3 python3-pip